wp-plugins/wp-fjqgrid/readme.txt

 * Some themes may require a css tuning to display properly all the elements.

 = Which are the know limitations or issues? =
+* There is a column order issue with <strong>Theme Twenty Fourteen</strong> that I was unable to fix (if you can, please let me know!).
+Please use a different Theme.
 * Your table MUST have ONE and ONLY ONE field set as primary key, if not the first field will be use as PK.
 * The fields render and size are set to a default, possible but not easy to set them for each field
 * No decode/pull down lists available
+* No master/detail feature
 * Must insert numbers with DOT decimal separator and NO thousand separator
 * Datetime edit check is not supported in jqGrid
 * (all these will be fixed in future releases, but until now...)